globalxolutions/animatecss/README.md

 Or install it yourself as:

     $ gem install animatecss

 Add it to the application.css.scss (Ruby on Rails):

     *= require animate

+Add it to your application.js
+    //= require animatecss

 ## Usage

 To use animate.css in your app, add the class `animated` to an element, along with any of the animation names.
 That's it!
 You've got a CSS animated element.
 Super!